rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ### File Management

-Like all file explorers also in _nvimtree_ you can create, delete, rename files this however always with a textual approach, you will not have a convenient graphical widget but the directions will be shown in the _statusline_.
-All combinations have a confirmation prompt _(y/n)_ to give a way to verify the operation and thus avoid inappropriate changes, especially deletion of a file, a deletion that would be irreversible.
+Like all file explorers, in _nvimtree_ you can create, delete, and rename files.
+Since this is always with a textual approach, you will not have a convenient graphical widget but the directions will be shown in the _statusline_.
+All combinations have a confirmation prompt _(y/n)_ to give a way to verify the operation and thus avoid inappropriate changes.
+This is particularly important for deletion of a file, as a deletion would be irreversible.

 The keys for modification are: